adampetrie/laptop/README.md

-**This is a modified version of the original laptop script that uses bash and install bash-it.**
+**This is a modified version of the original laptop script that uses bash and installs bash-it.**

 Laptop
 ======